In My Quiet Room

 In My Quiet Room is an album by Harry Belafonte, released by RCA Victor (LPM-3571 and LSP-3571) in 1966.
 The orchestra was conducted by Howard A. Roberts and arranged by Hugo Montenegro, with musical coordination by Bill Eaton.

+Chart performance

+The album peaked at No. 82 on the Billboard Top LPs, during an ten-week run on the chart.